elias-soykat/express-authentication/README.md

 ## Support

 If it really helps you then leave a star.
-Thank you
+Thank you.